 Kids in the Kitchen

-For the previous five years, our volunteers have hosted this health fair-style event for families designed to help combat childhood obesity and poor nutrition.
+For the previous seven years, our volunteers have hosted this health fair-style event for families designed to help combat childhood obesity and poor nutrition.
 Kids in the Kitchen focuses on creating awareness and educating families to make healthy lifestyle choices.
 Our volunteers and partners provide cooking and exercise demonstrations, teaching children how to make healthy choices in a fun, engaging way.
 Each participant receives a goody bag filled with fun items to help them implement what they learn at Kids in the Kitchen.

-To learn more about our 2014 Kids in the Kitchen program, please contact email@example.com
+To learn more about our 2016 Kids in the Kitchen program, please contact email@example.com